 Penang to equip CCTV cameras with facial recognition in bid to reduce crime

-Speaking at the launch event on Wednesday (Jan 2), chief minister Chow Kon Yeow said the technology would enhance the capabilities of the 767 CCTV cameras already installed by the Penang City Council.
+Speaking at the launch event on Wednesday (Jan 2), chief minister Chow Kon Yeow said the technology would enhance the capabilities of the existing 767 CCTV cameras installed by the Penang City Council.

-The system, which can detect the faces of criminals or people wanted by the police, will be operated from the council's CCTV control room, as well as the Penang police headquarters, he said.
+The system will be operated from the council's CCTV control room, as well as the Penang police headquarters, he said.

 "The monitoring via CCTVs is an initiative by the Penang state government to reduce crime, especially street crimes, in an effort to maintain the safety and well-being of the people," said Chow.